 Generally, people keep fasting throughout the day and break their fast by offering special Poojas to Lord Krishna in the late evening after sunset.
 Various delicacies are offered to the beloved God, decorated with jewels and flower garlands.
 Parents enjoy the occasion by dressing up their little ones like baby Krishna.

 In South India, little footprints made out of rice flour are drawn from the doorstep until the Pooja area, denoting the arrival of the Lord to their houses.
 Certain Vishnu temples also grace the occasion by reading verses from the sacred Vedic text – Bhagavad Gita.

-Fasting on this auspicious day can help you control your senses, which in turn help in the manifestation of God in one’s mind, cleanse your system and act as a divine tool to destroy your apprehensions and ego.
+Fastingon this auspicious day can help you control your senses, which in turn helps in the manifestation of God in one’s mind, cleanses your system and acts as a divine tool to destroy your apprehensions and ego.

-Offering your prayers to Lord Krishna on Krishna Jayanthi can bless with the following benefits:
+Offering your prayers to Lord Krishna on Krishna Jayanthi can bestow the following benefits: